docdawning/Illuminatrix/README.md

 3. Position the RGB LED(s) where you want.
 4. Flash the Arduino using the upload script in the ino directory.
 Pay attention to modify the serial port name and arduino type, if necessary.
 Be particularly careful if you happen to be using the same type of Arduino as your printer motherboard, you don't want to accidentally flash your printer motherboard instead of your Illuminatrix Arduino.

-## Octoprint Plugin Installation
-Copy/link the plugin directory to your Octoprint plugin directory.

 ## Illuminatrix Arduino Firmware
 ### Command-set
 Here is a non-exhaustive list of the lighting commands the Illuminatrix Arduino firmware command-set supports: